 Why?
-The machines use roughly the same amount of water and energy to wash one item as they do to wash a full load.
+The machines use roughly the same amount of water and energy to wash or dry one item as they do to wash or dry a full load.

-SEPARATE FAST-DRYING CLOTHES FROM SLOW-DRYING ONES
+SEPARATE FAST-DRYING AND SLOW-DRYING CLOTHES

 Why?
 It helps you use the dryer only as long as you need to.